ryanbrunner/bodhi/README.markdown

 Bodhi helps you generate simple, straightforward reporting metrics for your Rails application.
 You can generate reports for anything that can be expressed as a value over time with a simple API.

+Bodhi works by letting you define what reporting metrics you want to track in a simple initializer file, and by

 ## Installation

 ### Rails 3